mohamedmansour/tree-shaking-benchmarks/README.md

 1. Set up pnpm: Open powershell, run `iwr https://get.pnpm.io/install.ps1 -useb | iex`
 2. Open a new terminal/restart vscode to ensure the newly stalled pnpm is on the path
 3. Install dependencies: cd to your browser-vnext folder: run `pnpm intall`
-4. Compile the infra: cd to your browser-vnext folder:run `pnpm infra-tsc`

 ### How to run using NodeJS
-- Any time you modify the infra: `pnpm infra-tsc`
-- Building the bundles:
-    - `pnpm build`: to run all the bundlers for all the web frameworks.
-    - `pnpm esbuild`, or `pnpm webpack` or `pnpm swc` it will output info to terminal
-- To Start dev server: `pnpm start` (uses esbuild server for now, open for change)
+Just type `npm run infra-node esbuild:build`

 ## Arguments to Infra Runner
--  You can pass `--minify` to see minified results.
+-  `--minify` to see minified results.
--  You can pass `--webui <name>` to filter down an a specific webui.
+-  `--webui <name>` to filter down an a specific webui.
+-  `--markdown` to print markdown.

 ## Latest results
 | name | size bun | size esbuild | duration bun | duration esbuild | files bun | files esbuild |